-Predictive model developed for polioOctober 18th, 2011 in Diseases, Conditions, Syndromes /
+Predictive model developed for polioOctober 18, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 Using outbreak data from 2003-2010, Kathleen O'Reilly of Imperial College London, UK and colleagues develop a statistical model of the spread of wild polioviruses in Africa that can predict polio outbreaks six months in advance.
 The authors' findings, published in this week's PLoS Medicine, indicate that outbreaks of polio in Africa over the study period resulted mainly from continued transmission in Nigeria and other countries that reported polio cases, and from poor immunization status.